Bill Engvall: Early life

 William Ray Engvall Jr. was born in Galveston, Texas on July 27, 1957.
-His father, William Ray Engvall Sr., was a U.S. Navy doctor, who then went into private practice.
+His father, William Ray Engvall Sr. (1934–2018), was a U.S. Navy doctor, who then went into private practice.
+His mother Jeanne (née Shinkle; 1936–2023) was a histotechnologist and realtor.
 Engvall spent most of his childhood living first in Galveston, then in Winslow, Arizona, then moving back to near Dallas, Texas during middle school.
 Following graduation from Richardson High School in Richardson, Texas, where he chose trombone when the teacher gave him the choice of either that or the tuba which led him into the jazz marching band, Engvall attended Southwestern University in Georgetown, Texas, intending to earn a bachelor's degree and become a teacher.
-While at Southwestern he was a member of Xi Chapter of the Kappa Alpha Order.
+While at Southwestern he was a member of Xi chapter of the Kappa Alpha Order.
 Engvall left college without graduating and worked a series of jobs, including tour guide at Inner Space Caverns, and disc jockey in a Dallas, Texas nightclub.
 It was while working as the club DJ that he first ventured into stand-up comedy at amateur and open mic nights around Dallas.